chaotianyi/initiumlab.com/source/_posts/20150922-jackathon3-review.md

 ## Introduction to D3

-Andy skimmed two books, “D3 Tips and Tricks” and “Interactive Data Visualization for the Web”, as well as the original paper that launched D3.
+Andy skimmed two books, _D3 Tips and Tricks_ and _Interactive Data Visualization for the Web_, as well as the original paper that launched D3.
 D3 stands for Data-Driven Documents, which is a popular “language” (more precisely a Javascript library) for modern data visualisation in the browser.
-Andy recommends one start with the paper _D3: Data Driven Documents_ (http://vis.stanford.edu/papers/d3), written by the D3 creator.
+Andy recommends one start with the paper _[D3: Data Driven Documents](http://vis.stanford.edu/papers/d3),_  written by the D3 creator.
 The paper explains the design rationales behind D3 very well.

-As for the two books, _Interactive Data Visualization for the Web_ (http://chimera.labs.oreilly.com/books/1230000000345/index.html) is recommended for beginners because it includes elementary knowledges about HTML all the way to Javascript with a step-by-step guide through the basics of D3.
-In comparison, _D3 Tips and Tricks_ (https://leanpub.com/D3-Tips-and-Tricks), more akin to a reference book, is recommended for more experienced users.
+As for the two books, _[Interactive Data Visualization for the Web](http://chimera.labs.oreilly.com/books/1230000000345/index.html) _ is recommended for beginners because it includes elementary knowledges about HTML all the way to Javascript with a step-by-step guide through the basics of D3.
+In comparison, _[D3 Tips and Tricks](https://leanpub.com/D3-Tips-and-Tricks),_  more akin to a reference book, is recommended for more experienced users.

 As a practice, Andy took two hours to make an incomplete imitation of the default visualization of GapMinder (http://www.gapminder.org) with D3, which illustrated the relationship between wealth and health since 1800.
 The source code is hosted at <https://github.com/andyshuxin/d3play>.